dmarnol2/ML-Ant-WebApp/README.md

 # ML-Ant-WebApp
-Web application for Capstone project using Tensorflow ML model to identify Ant species
+A web server application that takes uploaded images and sends them to a Tensorflow Machine Learning model for identifying and classifying Ant genus.

 ## Getting Started